abiswas3/sportsMaths/TommyRank/main.md

 ### AIT is not calibrated with what perceived difficulty

 In our opinion this is the biggest disadvantage of the current system.
-Based on the discssions we have had so far, athletes value certain races higher than others because of the strength of the field.
-While the performance of an athleqte is not affected by the strength of field, their final position in the race is.
+Based on the discussions we have had so far, athletes value certain races higher than others because of the strength of the field.
+While the performance of an athlete is not affected by the strength of field, their final position in the race is.
 In section["I beat the best athletes and was worse off for it"](http://abiswas3.github.io/blog/ProblemStatement/) we show how often this happens.
-If you did not read the previous post, here is a couple of choice examples, Fenella Langridge was awarded 82 points for finishing 7th in Challenge Day, while Nikki Bartlet received 83 points for placing third in Eton Dorney Triathlon.
-Similary Lucy Hall won 87 points at Eton for a second place, whereas Amelia Watkinson earned 88 for a 5th at Challenge Daytona.
+If you did not read the previous post, here is a couple of choice examples, Fenella Langridge was awarded 82 points for finishing 7th in Challenge Day, while Nikki Bartlett received 83 points for placing third in Eton Dorney Triathlon.
+Similarly, Lucy Hall won 87 points at Eton for a second place, whereas Amelia Watkinson earned 88 for a 5th at Challenge Daytona.
 Popular consensus from interviewing fans and athletes was that a top 6 at Challenge Daytona was a bigger